 }

-It's very surprising as I'm not specifying any -g option when compiling.
+I'm not specifying any -g option when compiling.
 So how LocalVariableTableParameterNameDiscoverer still works?.
 Let's see what is in our Test class via javap command.

 D:\auto-handler-method-param-name-matching\target\classes>javap -l com.logicbig.example.Test Compiled from "Test.java" public class com.logicbig.example.Test { public com.logicbig.example.Test(); LineNumberTable: line 8: 0 LocalVariableTable: Start Length Slot Name Signature 0 5 0 this Lcom/logicbig/example/Test;